freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Exclude` has been added to
   :menuselection:`Tasks --> Cloud Sync --> Add Cloud Sync`.

+* :guilabel:`Timeout` has been added to
+  :menuselection:`Tasks --> Init/Shutdown Scripts --> Add Init/Shutdown Script`.

 * The :guilabel:`MTU` field has been added to :menuselection:`Network --> Interfaces --> Add Interface`.